-4.3 Business ethics
+4.4 Business ethics

+Openness, honesty, fairness and integrity - Directors and executives will conduct themselves with openness, honesty, fairness and integrity in business transactions and in dealings with others.

+Mutual respect - Directors and executives are expected to treat everyone with whom they interact in their work with courtesy and respect.

+Ethical conduct - Directors and executives will act ethically in their approach to business decisions.

+4.5 Business conduct

+Directors and executives will observe appropriate principles of behaviour when conducting Company business and interacting with others.

 - a.
-Openness, honesty, fairness and integrity Executives and senior managers will conduct themselves with openness, honesty, fairness and integrity in business transactions and in dealings with others. - b.
-Mutual respect Executives and senior managers are expected to treat everyone with whom they interact in their work with courtesy and respect. - c.
-Ethical conduct Executives and senior managers will act ethically in their approach to business decisions. - d.
-Compliance with laws Executives and senior managers are expected to comply with all laws that govern the Company's business and the policies that the Company adopts from time to time.

-4.4 Business conduct

-Executives and senior managers will observe appropriate principles of behaviour when conducting Company business and interacting with others.
-Including:

-- a.
-Compliance with laws and regulations Executives and senior managers will act in compliance with all laws that apply to the Company's business.
-Executives and senior managers should discuss with their manager and if necessary obtain the consent of the Company Secretary or Chair to seek advice from one of the Company's legal advisors if they are unclear about any laws relating to their work. - b.
-Trading in Shares Any trading of the Company's shares must be done in accordance with the Share Trading Policy. - c.
-Privacy and Intellectual property Each Executive and senior manager is responsible for protecting the Company's intellectual property rights.
-All intellectual property that an employee or contractor generates in relation to the Company is the property of the Company.
+Compliance with laws, regulations and policies that the Company adopts from time to time Directors and executives will act in compliance with all laws and policies that apply to the Company's business.
+Directors and executives should discuss with the Board and if necessary obtain the consent of the Company Secretary or Chairman to seek advice from one of the Company's legal advisors if they are unclear about any laws relating to their work. - b.
+Trading in shares any trading of the Company's shares must be done in accordance with the Security Trading Policy which is set out in Section 5. - c.
+Privacy and intellectual property each Director and executive is responsible for protecting the Company's intellectual property rights. - d.
+Reporting the Company is committed to satisfying not only the strict legal requirements, but also industry best practice and investor and community expectations regarding the performance of the Company.
+Each Director and executive is responsible for understanding market practice and continually assessing shareholder engagement of the CEO of Future Generation and Wilson Asset Management.

-4.5 Personal and professional conduct
+4.6 Personal and professional conduct